Here's Clue: #6 Sept. 22

 OPENING OCT.
 1: New Exhibit Explores Erie’s Polish Roots: “The Story of Us, Erie Polonia”

-“The Story of Us, Erie Polonia: Churches and Neighborhoods,” curated by local historian Bobby J. Sulecki runs from October 1, 2025, through January 30, 2026, on the second floor of the Wood-Morrison House
+“The Story of Us, Erie Polonia: Churches and Neighborhoods,” curated by local historian Bobby J. Sulecki runs from October 1, 2025, through January 30, 2026, on the second floor of the Wood-Morrison House.

 This compelling exhibit traces the early history of Erie’s Polish-American community—known as Polonia—through its deep ties to faith and neighborhood identity.
 Polish immigrants, strongly rooted in Catholic tradition, built churches as the heart of their communities.
 The exhibit explores the founding of St. Stanislaus, the Mother Church of Erie’s Polonia, followed by Holy Trinity, St. Hedwig, St. Casimir, and the Polish National Catholic Church, which existed independently from the Roman Catholic Church until 1939.